 But when the two of you work together toward a common vision, while remaining flexible and nimble as life changes arise, you can protect your bond and enjoy all of the benefits of having these goals.

 Here is a list of 23 relationship goals for couples:

 Let's be honest — most of us talk a big game about the importance of our marriage or love relationship, but when the rubber meets the road, we aren't really putting the each other first.

 Over time, you begin to take one another for granted.

 You get busy and distracted with your own stuff and neglect to tune in to the needs and desires of your partner.

-You view the relationship as a given, something that's just a byproduct of your connection to this other person.
+You view your coupling as a given, something that's just a byproduct of your connection to this other person.

-But the relationship is an entity on its own.
+But the pairing is an entity on its own.
 There's you.
 There's your partner.
 And there's the relationship.